Michael Collins, command module pilot on Apollo 11, dies at 90

 “You cats take it easy,” Collins radioed to his crew mates.

-While Armstrong and Aldrin took their giant leap for mankind, in Armstrong’s memorable phrase, Collins circled the moon alone, keeping the command module going and running through the 117-page list of contingencies he’d prepared in the event anything went awry.
+While Armstrong and Aldrin took their giant leap for mankind, in Armstrong’s memorable phrase, Collins circled the moon alone, keeping the command module going and running through the 117-page list of contingencies he had prepared in the event anything went awry.

-He was a quarter of a million miles from home — farther than any traveler had ever gone on his own — without even radio communication to tether him to the rest of humanity.
-The moon’s bulk blocked the Earth from view and cut off contact with mission control for large portions of his orbit.
+He was a quarter of a million miles from home – farther than any traveler had ever gone on his own – without even radio communication to tether him to the rest of humanity.
+The moon’s bulk blocked Earth from view and cut off contact with mission control for large portions of his orbit.

 “Not since Adam has any human known such solitude,” NASA public affairs officer Douglas Ward remarked to reporters at the time.

-The diffident Collins, who died Monday at 90, later brushed off the comparison to the biblical first man, but he admitted to feeling petrified.
-In his 17 years as a fighter pilot, test pilot and astronaut, no flight had worried him as much as the lunar lander’s 31/2 -hour trip to reunite with the Apollo 11 command module.
+The diffident Collins, who died April 28 at age 90, later brushed off the comparison to the biblical first man, but he admitted to feeling petrified.
+In his 17 years as a fighter pilot, test pilot and astronaut, no flight had worried him as much as the lunar lander’s 3 1/2-hour trip to reunite with the Apollo 11 command module.

 “My secret terror for the last six months has been leaving them on the moon and returning to earth alone; now I am within minutes of finding out the truth of the matter,” he wrote in his 1974 memoir, “Carrying the Fire.”
 He had resolved not to commit suicide if Armstrong and Aldrin didn’t make it, but he knew that being the mission’s sole survivor would make him “a marked man for life.”